BillWaller/C-Menu/README.md

-# C-Menu - A TUI Menu System
+# C-Menu - User Interface Builder

 ## New FAQ Added

 [C-Menu FAQ](doc/FAQ.html)

+---

 ## Programs: C-Menu Menu, Form, Pick, View, and RSH

-C-Menu is a lightweight, customizable, and easy-to-learn suite of programs for creating menus, entry forms, and pickers with a text-based user interface(TUI) for applications running on Linux and Unix-like operating systems.
-C-Menu is designed to be simple to use while providing powerful features to implement menu driven frameworks for applications in terminal and terminal emulator environments.
+C-Menu is a lightweight, flexible, and easy-to-use suite of programs for creating a sophisticated user interface for your applications.
+Menus, Form, Pick, and View with, using a classical text-based terminal interface(TUI) for applications running on Linux and Unix-like operating systems.
+C-Menu is designed to be simple to use while providing powerful features to implement menu driven frameworks for applications.

+---

 ### C-Menu

 <img src="screenshots/applications_menu.m.png" alt="Curses Keys" title="Sample Menu" />

-C-Menu reads a simple description file like the one above and displays a menu to the user.
+At the top of the stack is C-Menu Menu, which reads a simple description file like the one above and displays a colorful and easy-to-follow menu to the user.
 When the user selects an item, with either keyboard or mouse, C-Menu executes the corresponding command.
-It's like writing a shell script, but with a nice TUI menu interface.
+It's like writing shell scripts, but with a snazzy menu interface.

 <img src="screenshots/applications_menu.png" alt="Curses Keys" title="Sample Menu" />

 From the above examples, you can get an idea of how C-Menu works.
 Examine line-21 in "main.m" above.
 C-Menu Menu starts C-Menu View, which in turn executes "tree-sitter highlight view_engine.c".
 Tree-Sitter doesn't need to know anything about C-Menu View.
-It just sends output to it's standard output device, which happens to be a pipe set up by C-Menu View.
+It just sends output to it's standard output device, which happens to be a pipe into C-Menu View's receiver.
 C-Menu View maps Tree-Sitter's output to the Kernel's demand paged virtual memory and you get:

 <img src="screenshots/tree-sitter.png" alt="Tree-Sitter" title="Tree Sitter" />

+---

 ### C-Menu C-Keys - Diagnose Keyboard/Mouse Input

-C-Menu C-Keys is a diagnostic tool that helps you resolve keyboard and mouse issues quickly.
-Just press a key and get the Octal, Decimal, Hexadecimal, the ANSI escape sequence binding, or the NCURSES identifier.
-It's definately easier than rummaging through hardware documentation and NCurses header files.
+With C-Menu C-Keys, you can diagnose and resolve keyboard and mouse issues quickly and easily.
+Just press a key and get the Octal, Decimal, Hexadecimal, the escape sequence binding, and the NCurses identifier.
+It's definitely easier than rummaging through hardware documentation and NCurses header files.
 It's also a good way to identify which keys are reserved by your terminal emulator, and gives you the specific key codes so you can easily add your own Extended NCurses keys.

 <img src="screenshots/extended-keys.png" alt="Extended Keys" title="Extended Keys" />